L-Ghost/ingresse-user-api/readme.md

 ### Setup (without Vagrant)

  - composer install
- - create a database and a test database on **mysql** and configure your **.env** with the appropriate access parameters
+ - create a database and a test database with **mysql**
  - configure your **.env** file from the **.env.example** file, filling the necessary params for the database access
  - migrate the two databases
  > php artisan migrate
    php artisan migrate --database=mysql_testing
  - deploy server with PHP on localhost, pointing to the public folder.
 Example: